-- 17.3 Before the Council votes, one-fifth of the Voting Councillors, may ask for a formal recorded vote.
+- 17.5 Before the Council votes on a motion, one-fifth of the Voting Councillors, may ask for a formal recorded vote.
 In that case, the Mayor or the Proper Officer shall ask each Voting Councillor how they are voting.
-The Minutes shall record how each Voting Councillor voted or whether they abstained from voting. - 17.4 Any vote on any decision (including a vote on any amendment(s)) related to either: - 17.4.1 the making of a calculation (whether originally or by way of substitute) in accordance with any of sections 31A, 31B, 34 to 36A, 42A, 42B, 45 to 49, 52ZF, 52ZJ of the Local Government Finance Act 1992; or - 17.4.2 the issuing of a precept under Chapter 4 of Part 1 of the Local Government Finance Act 1992;

-shall be taken by way of a formal recorded vote taken and minuted in the same manner as a recorded vote under Rule 17.3 above.9
+The Minutes shall record how each Voting Councillor voted or whether they abstained from voting. - 17.6 Following their name being read out, Councillors are only permitted to say "For", "Against" or "Abstain" and shall not use any other words. - 17.7 Any vote on any decision (including a vote on any amendment(s)) related to either: - 17.7.1 the making of a calculation (whether originally or by way of substitute) in accordance with any of sections 31A, 31B, 34 to 36A, 42A, 42B, 45 to 49, 52ZF, 52ZJ of the Local Government Finance Act 1992; or shall be taken by way of a formal recorded vote taken and minuted in the same manner as a recorded vote under Rule 17.5 above.11